Density Functional Theory for two-dimensional homogeneous materials: Introduction

 While this hypothesis may look too simple and unrealistic, the model highlights some important features for semi-infinite systems.
-It may not reproduce the correct physical properties of a real life $2$-dimensional material, since it does not take into account the microscopic details; however, we think that the effect of the microscopic details fade away from the slab exponentially fast, so that our model reproduces the correct behavior of the density far from the slab.
-This will be the object of future works.
+It may not reproduce the correct physical properties of a real life two-dimensional material, since it does not take into account the microscopic details; however, we think that the effect of these microscopic details fade away from the slab exponentially fast, so that our model reproduces the correct behavior of the density far from the slab.
+This fact will be the object of future works.

-Let us explain briefly our main results.
-We focus on the Thomas-Fermi model and the reduced Hartree-Fock model for simplicity, although the derivation of the reduced equations works for general Kohn-Sham models.
+Let us briefly explain our main results.
+We focus on the Thomas--Fermi model and the reduced Hartree-Fock model for simplicity, although our derivation works for general Kohn--Sham models.
 Also, in what follows, we consider a two-dimensional slab ($s = 2$) in three dimensions ($d = 1$, so that $s + d = 3$), but the techniques apply similarly to other cases.

-In the Thomas-Fermi model, the energy only depends on the electronic density $\rho$, which we assume share the same invariance as $\mu$ in~\eqref{eq:form_mu}.
-Starting from the full three-dimensional periodic Thomas-Fermi energy, we can define an {\em energy per unit surface}, which takes the form
+In the Thomas--Fermi model, the energy only depends on the electronic density $\rho$, which we assume share the same invariance as $\mu$ in~\eqref{eq:form_mu}.
+Starting from the full three-dimensional periodic Thomas--Fermi energy, we can define an {\em energy per unit surface}, which takes the form

-We minimize this energy among positive densities $\rho : \R \to \R^{{+}}$ satisfying $\int_\R \rho = \int_\R\mu$.
-Note that the advantage of the new problem is that the dimension has been reduced: the problem is set on the real line $\R$ only (instead of the full space $\R^3$).
 Here, $\cD_1$ is the one-dimensional Hartree energy, that we define below.
+We minimize the energy $\cE^\TF$ among positive densities $\rho : \R \to \R^{{+}}$ satisfying $\int_\R \rho = \int_\R\mu$.
+The advantage of the new problem is that the dimension has been reduced: the problem is set on the real line $\R$ only (instead of the full space $\R^3$).
 We study this reduced model, and prove various properties such as the existence and uniqueness of a minimizer and the perfect screening of dipolar moments.
 We also prove Sommerfeld estimates, which states that $\rho(x)$ decays as $| x |^{-6}$ away from the slab.
-This decay implies that when studying numerically such slab systems in a box with Dirichlet boundary conditions at distance $L$ from the slab, one should expect a numerical error of order $L^{-6}$.

 In the reduced Hartree-Fock model, we prove similarly that one can reduce the dimension of the problem.
 Starting from the three-dimensional problem set on one-body density matrices $\gamma$ satisfying the Pauli principle $0 \le \gamma \le 1$, we obtain a one-dimensional problem set on self-adjoint operators $G$ acting on $L^2(\R)$, which are postive: $G \ge 0$, but which {\em no longer need to satisfy the Pauli principle $G \le 1$}.
 Instead, the Pauli principle appears as a penalization term in the energy: the three-dimensional kinetic energy $\frac12 \Tr_3( - \Delta \gamma)$ is replaced by a one-dimensional kinetic energy of the form